linuxcnc-ethercat/linuxcnc-ethercat/documentation/distributed-clocks.md

 Hal parameters
 - `pll-step="<n>" RW`.
 The adjustment step in nanoseconds.
 Default 0.1% of appTimePeriod.
 - `pll-max-error="<n>" RW`.
-Max allowed time difference between the servo thread and the reference clock in nanonseconds before a reset.
+Max allowed time difference between the servo thread and the reference clock in nanoseconds before a reset.
 Default one appTimePeriod.

 Hal pins
 - `pll-err="<n>" OUT`.
 The current time difference between the servo thread